 2. Track your days

-Having a calendar on the wall and crossing off the days until you fly home will do two things: First, it’ll show you nothing is forever, which is important when you’re tempted to throw in the towel after homesickness creeps in.
+Having a calendar on the wall and crossing off the days until you fly home will do two things: First, it will show you that nothing is forever, which is important when you’re tempted to throw in the towel after homesickness creeps in.
 Second, it will focus your mind on how long you have to prepare for exams and how many days you have left to explore your new home away from home.

 3. Balance your studies and exploration